dkc2006/real-time-weather-dashboard/README.md

 ## Usage

-1. Enter a city name in the search box
+1. Enter a city name in the search box (suggestions will appear as you type)
-2. Click the Search button or press Enter
+2. Click on a suggestion or click the Search button
-3. View the current weather conditions for the specified city
+3. View the current weather conditions and 5-day forecast for the specified city
+4. Toggle between dark and light modes using the theme switch
+5. Click on a city in your search history to quickly view its weather again

+## Bonus Features

+### Dark/Light Mode

+- Toggle between dark and light themes
+- Theme preference is saved in localStorage

+### Search History

+- Recent searches are saved locally
+- Click on previous searches to quickly view weather data
+- Shows relative time of searches

+### 5-Day Forecast

+- View weather predictions for the next 5 days
+- Includes daily high/low temperatures and conditions

+### City Autocomplete

+- As you type, the app suggests matching cities
+- Select from suggestions for accurate results

 ## Technologies Used